Systems thinking, the short version

 Imagine a farmer with pest insects eating all her bugs.
 Traditional thinking would say you have too many pests and think to just get some pesticide and spray it around.
 Easy.

-Unfortunately, too often, what appear to be easy, obvious fixes actually make the problems worse.
+Unfortunately, too often, what appears to be easy, obvious fixes actually make the problems worse.
 In this case, applying pesticides can often kill some of the target pests as well as a greater amount of the other insects that would be eating those pests.
 The net effect might be that there are more harmful pests than you began with.
-At the same time, pesticide can make crops more resistant to pesticide (and therefore lead to more pest over the long-term), make people sick when they eat the resulting vegetables, and pollute the local groundwater (which can then reduce crop yield).
+At the same time, pesticides can make crops more resistant to pesticides (and therefore lead to more pests over the long-term), make people sick when they eat the resulting vegetables, and pollute the local groundwater (which can then reduce crop yield).